Senths02/portfolio/src/content/watch-party-data.md

 <summary>Research</summary>

 ### Assembling prototypes
->The team worked on different parts of the experience in parallel and we met regularly for updates, collaboration, and feedback.
+>We worked on different parts of the experience in parallel and met regularly for updates, collaboration, and feedback.

 As the work came together, I oversaw the integration into research prototypes.
 I maintained consistency across the UI and visual design, and inserted the appropriate transitions and animations.
 <br>

 ### Delivering stimulus
-I supported research planning by providing feedback and gained an understanding of what was required for the stimulus.
+>I supported research planning by providing feedback and supplying stimulus.

 The interactive prototypes were used in moderated research sessions.
-I supplied the link to the prototypes and was on hand to take notes and make any necessary adjustments.
+I supplied the link to the prototypes and was on hand to make any necessary adjustments and take notes.

-We also used static images for feedback from an online community, and for rapid testing (in-between larger research studies).
+I also supplied static images for feedback from an online community, and for rapid testing.
 <br>

 ### Analysing feedback
-The team often came together to analyse the feedback in Miro and determine next steps.
-The research insights would help to form tasks for subsequent sprints.
+The team would come together to analyse feedback in Miro and determine next steps.

+The research insights would inform tasks for subsequent sprints.
 <br>

 </details>